 The biggest smart office technologies of 2019

 The cornerstone of most smart office technologies is the use of Internet of Things (IoT) sensors.
 These sensors are indoor motion-detecting devices that use infrared, ultrasonic, microwave, or a similar technology to detect occupancy.
 They collect data and communicate with other platforms to analyze and provide insight on office usage, making them an integral component of an office’s IoT technology strategy.
-Without them, you can’t have many of the smart features I’ll be mentioning below.
+They will improve employee productivity and without them, you can’t have many of the smart features I’ll be mentioning below.

 All of these smart features have the potential for connectivity to a single user dashboard that collects, stores, and analyzes usage data of nearly every element of the intelligent office.
 IoT sensors help control everything from an office’s smart lighting and temperature control to the intelligent coffee maker to ensure a fresh brew is always waiting for you.